OmkarBurhade/API-Handling/readme.md

 6) verify redux browser extensions ✅
 7) material UI
-8) make the counter application make a conter state  + / * -  axios .get .put .update .delete **converting context to redux**
+8) make the counter application make a conter state  + / * -  axios .get .put .update .delete
+9) make a name and last name input type and make a todo list
+    • create a form using first name last name and save it button
+    • below table show the list of cusomers
+    • one edit button
+    • one delete button

+10) Suspens not yet
+**converting context to redux**
 **useRef** in react
 **useReducer**